News Center > Sheltering at Home Can Increase Energy Bills; Here’s How to Get Help

 Sheltering at Home Can Increase Energy Bills; Here’s How to Get Help

-JACKSON, Mississippi – With schools closed and many workers temporarily unemployed or telecommuting due to the coronavirus pandemic, many families have a full house during times the home would normally be empty.
+THE WOODLANDS, Texas – With schools and offices closed due to the coronavirus pandemic, many families have a full house during times the home would normally be empty.
 The result is often an increased demand for energy to fuel daily lives, and that can quickly lead to a higher-than-normal energy bill.

 Here are four more ways to manage through the higher costs of powering your home: